OpenEvalProject/evals/manuscripts/elife-59798/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/59798/elife-59798-fig7-v2.jpg)

 **Figure 7.:** (A) Diagram of the model used to explain PSS plaid responses across development.
 The first stage was composed of 16 V1 direction selective cells whose responses were modeled after empirical V1 data from different age groups.
 Responses from the V1 stage were then integrated in PSS using a combination of an excitatory and an inhibitory weight function (P, preferred direction; N, null direction).
 Finally, an exponential non-linearity was applied to the PSS responses.
 The model had four variables, which are listed below the stage to which they belong.
 For analysis of model results the two variables controlling inhibition (KI and I) where combined into a single metric (Winh, see Materials and methods).
 (B) Examples of empirical PSS responses to plaids (left column) and corresponding model PSS responses (right column) after optimizing model parameters to maximize the likelihood of the empirical data for each neuron.
 Examples show one pattern and one component cell from animals before (P37–40) and after (P44–47) development of motion integration in PSS.
 Numbers to the right of response profiles indicate correlation between model and empirical responses.
 (C) Distribution of correlation coefficients between model and empirical responses for each PSS neuron in the two age groups.
 Results from neurons with model-data correlation below 0.5i were excluded from further analyses.
 (D) PSS pattern index for every neuron, computed using empirical data or model data for the neuron, for both age groups.
-(E) Cumulative distribution of all model variables after fitting the model to data from kits before (P37–40) and after (P44–47) the development of motion integration. ***p<0.001.Figure 7—source data 1.Figure 7.
+(E) Cumulative distribution of all model variables after fitting the model to data from kits before (P37–40) and after (P44–47) the development of motion integration. ***p<0.001.

 The PSS integration stage of the model remained identical to our previous study.
 In this stage, the responses of the 16 V1 direction channels were integrated using a weight function with an excitatory component centered at the preferred direction and an inhibitory component centered at the null direction.
 Both components were modeled as von Mises functions.
 The width of the excitatory component, as well as the width and amplitude of the inhibitory component were free model parameters.
 Below, they are summarized as Wexc and Winh, which refer to the area under the excitatory and inhibitory component, respectively.
 The integration stage finally was followed by an exponential non-linearity determined by the free parameter TPSS.
 Note that one major purpose of the model was to test whether the observed V1 changes could propagate to PSS (and how they would affect PSS responses).
 For this reason, the model remained strictly feedforward, despite the above observations that V1 changes depended on feedback from PSS.
 Future models will need to expand to more complicated models including both feedforward and feedback links to fully explore the dependencies between areas.